eduvpn/documentation/API.md

         https://demo.eduvpn.nl/portal/api.php/create_keypair

 This will send a HTTP POST to the API endpoint, `/create_keypair` with the parameter `display_name`.
-It will only create a certificate and return the public and private key.
+It will only create a public and private key and return them.

     {
         "create_keypair": {